Observations of the shrinking internet universe.

 This is where the vultures come out to collect the bones of the dot.com explosion boys and girls!

 If you can convince everyone to only visit a half a dozen websites.
 Then it could be served to ask what the point in the rest of the net is?
-That if there’s billions of people all talking and exchanging money back and worth then why even deal with the wastelands of web 1.0?
+What if there are billions of people all talking and exchanging money back and worth then why even deal with the wastelands of web 1.0?

 We demand privacy even though we told the world everything!